Currency:

 H2 hocus pocus, hocus mary - your subpages are gone

 Your excluded subpages will no longer appear in search engine results.
-Now you can start capturing lost emails and valuable information again.
+Now you can get back to capturing lost emails and valuable information.

-Be aware that your changes will not be visible immediately.
-This can even take several weeks.
+Keep in mind that the changes you make will not be visible immediately.
+It may even take several weeks.

-If you notice that the page you have selected is still appears in search results, most likely Googlebot has not yet visited your site or noindex and nofollow directives were used incorrectly.
+If you notice that the page you selected is still showing up in the search results, it's likely that Googlebot hasn't visited your site yet, or the noindex and nofollow directives were used incorrectly.

 FIND OUT HOW TO GET A DISCOUNTED WEBSITE